signature-opensource/CK-PerfectEvent/README.md

 are ignored.

 > Playing with "graph of senders" is not easy.
 Bridges should be used primarily as type
-> adapters but it's safe and can be used freely.
+> adapters but bridges are always safe and can be used freely.

 #### Bridges can also filter the events